mrange/hron/README.md

 Possibly!
 Check in the [languages sub directory](https://github.com/mrange/hron/tree/master/languages).

-We are busy implementing parsers in various languages, some as reference implementations with little concern for the parser performance (i.e. the groovy parser), others with specific performance metrics in mind (like the java one).
+We are busy implementing parsers in various languages, some as reference implementations with little concern for parser performance (i.e. the groovy parser), others with specific performance metrics in mind (like the java one).
 Shortly upcoming parsers include scala and c++.

 If you can not find a parser in your language, fork the repo and write one!
 We welcome all contributions.